Low or flaccid muscle tone (hypotonia) is a rare symptom of cerebral palsy.

-This article will help you understand what to expect if your child has flaccid muscle tone and the best ways to manage it.
+This article will provide understanding for what to expect if your child has flaccid muscle tone as well as the most effective ways to manage it.

 Types of Cerebral Palsy with Flaccid Muscle Tone

-Cerebral palsy is a motor disability, meaning that it affects a person’s movements.
+Cerebral palsy is a motor disability that affects a person’s movements.